rickellis/Arch-Linux-Install-Guide/README.md

 Hold F12 during startup to access startup menu.
 Select the USB drive and boot into Arch.

 ### Establish an internet connection
 The most reliable way is to use a wired connection, as Arch is setup by default to connect to DHCP.
+However, you can usually get WiFi working by running:

+	wifi-menu

-To test your wired connection:
+To test your connection:

 	ping -c 3 www.google.com

-To connect to a WiFi network:

-	wifi-menu

 ### Plan your disc partitioning strategy